Zanaeira/SalahTimesTDD/README.md

 ## Architecture

-This app attempts to use good architectural practices, as mentioned below.
+This app makes use of the following good architectural practices:

 ### Design / Architectural Patterns